serpro69/nord-homepage-tab/README.md

 Therefore I've converted my local new-tab.html file into an extension of its own, which I add to brave manually via "load unpacked" extension option in brave://extensions (developer mode needs to be enabled for this to work)

+### Usage

+- Clone the repo `git clone https://github.com/serpro69/serpro-new-tab.git`
+- Create `data.json` file and add your bookmarks to it (use `sample-data.json` as example)
+- Open extensions: type `brave://extensions/` in the address bar (or `chrome://extensions/` if you're *still* using Chrome)
+  - Enable developer mode
+  - Click 'Load unpacked' and select the path to the cloned repo on your local machine
+- Profit

+To update simply run `git pull` in the repo.
+The browser should automatically use latest code, but you can also reload the extension manually from the extensions page.

 ### Credits

 - [xero/startpage](https://github.com/xero/startpage)